apocode01/progintro-hw3/README.md

     ```c
     int in_check(char chess_board[8][8], char player, char best_move[9])
     ```
-    and checks if a move results to a check by re-calling valid_moves but only for check purposes.
+    and checks if a move results to a check by re-calling `valid_moves`, but only for check purposes.
     ```c
     char opponent = (player == 'w') ? 'b' : 'w';
     valid_moves(chess_board, opponent, 1, best_move);